Five arrested in Central Hawke's Bay drug raid

 The operation, which focused on several gang-associated properties over the past few weeks, ended with a successful search warrant at a Waipukurau address on Thursday.

-Detective Inspector Michael Foster said "We believe there will be a significant disruption to the distribution of these drugs in our community as a result of this operation.
+Detective Inspector Michael Foster said: "We believe there will be a significant disruption to the distribution of these drugs in our community as a result of this operation.

 "Anyone dealing drugs in the Central Hawke's Bay can expect to be the target of similar operations."